serverless/serverless/docs/providers/aws/cli-reference/package.md

 # AWS - package

 The `sls package` command packages your entire infrastructure into the `.serverless` directory by default and make it ready for deployment.
-You can specify another packaging directory by passing the `--path` option.
+You can specify another packaging directory by passing the `--package` option.

 ```bash
 serverless package